-Carney's position on RBS echoes that of his predecessor, Mervyn King, who said the bank's ability to sustain lending was being hampered by a lack of clarity over its future.
+Carney's position echoes that of his predecessor, Mervyn King, who said RBS' ability to sustain lending was being hampered by a lack of clarity over its future.

 Britain's government ploughed 45.8 billion pounds into RBS to save it from collapse in 2008, and now holds an 81 percent stake.

-"It's absolutely imperative that the uncertainty around RBS is dissipated," he told the newspaper.
+"It's absolutely imperative that the uncertainty around RBS is dissipated, absolutely imperative," Carney told the Daily Mail newspaper.

-Carney, who also heads a group of global banking regulators, said the core of the international banking system had been "substantially repaired" but it was still not as strong as it needed to be.
+Carney said the core of the banking system had been "substantially repaired" but it was still not as strong as it needed to be.
 He singled out the opaque world of derivatives trading as a particular concern.

 "We have improved the infrastructure and the transparency in bank reporting," he said.
 "Where we still need to make a lot of progress is in the derivatives markets, huge markets, multi-trillion markets."